 When to stop and escalate

 If discomfort becomes sharp, alarming, or clearly abnormal, stop.
-Troubleshooting should never turn into “see if one more session fixes it.”
+Troubleshooting should never become “try one more painful session and see what happens.”

 Problem 5: Airbags, Foot Massage, or Leg Sections Do Not Feel Right